-The bad news: The football team lost again, crushed 36-14 in a Greater Middlesex Conference/Shore Conference crossover match with Freehold Township.
+The bad news: EB's football team lost again, crushed 36-14 in a Greater Middlesex Conference/Shore Conference crossover match with Freehold Township.
 Not exactly a football powerhouse.
 We're now 1-6, and we still have yet to face the Death Eaters themselves on Thanksgiving.

 Tonight is Game 4 of the World Series.
 Last night, in Game 3, Joe Buck, whose father Jack Buck was the voice of the St. Louis Cardinals for nearly half a century, said on Fox that the wind was blowing out at Wrigley Field, and we could expect a lot of hitting.

 Final score: Cleveland Indians 1, Chicago Cubs 0.

 Joe Buck is an idiot.
 He's not much better in football, whereas his father was good at that sport, too.
 (For CBS Radio, he called "The Catch," Joe Montana to Dwight Clark, in the NFC Championship Game in 1982.)

 Vin Scully, the voice of the Brooklyn and Los Angeles Dodgers for 67 years, raised 6 children.
 None of them followed him into broadcasting.
 Who knows?
 One of them might have been as good as Marty's son Thom Brennaman, or Harry's son Todd Kalas.
 Or, he might have been another Joe Buck.

 At any rate, the Indians are now 2 wins from their 1st title in 68 years.
 The Cubs, by no means out of it, are 3 wins from their 1st title in 108 years.